UK's Truss forced into U-turn on tax after week of market turmoil | Politics

 UK's Truss forced into U-turn on tax after week of market turmoil

-Finance minister Kwasi Kwarteng said the decision had been taken with "humility and contrition", after some lawmakers reacted with fury to suggestions that public and welfare spending could be cut to fund tax cuts for the richest.
-Addressing the Conservative Party's annual conference where lawmakers and supporters had gathered, Kwarteng acknowledged the turbulence of the last week, but argued the government needed to press ahead with a new course to revive growth.
+Finance minister Kwasi Kwarteng said the decision was taken with "humility and contrition", after some lawmakers reacted with fury to suggestions that public and welfare spending could be cut to fund tax cuts for the richest.
+Addressing the Conservative Party's annual conference where lawmakers and supporters had gathered, Kwarteng acknowledged the "little turbulence" of the last week, but argued the government needed to press ahead with a new course to revive growth.

 Investors, used to Britain being a pillar of the global financial community, were aghast.
 The pound hit a record low against the dollar and the Bank of England had to intervene to prevent pension funds from collapsing.
 "It is astonishing," one Conservative lawmaker said, declining to be named.
 "The damage has already been done.
 We just look incompetent now, too."